WbSun723/tbmalt/developer_guide_old.rst

 References
 ^^^^^^^^^^
-Any citations made in the notes section should be listed in the *references* section and must follow the Harvard style.
+Any citations made in the notes section should be listed in the :code:`References` section and must follow the Harvard style.
 It is expected that comments within a function's code will also make use of these references.
 An example of how a reference is made is provided in code-block :ref:`docstring_references`.

 .. code-block:: python
-    :caption: References section
+    :caption: Code-block: `References` section
     :name: docstring_references
     :linenos: